 Narcolepsy is a sleep disorder that is often under-recognized and underdiagnosed.
 About 1 in every 2,000 people in North America and Europe suffer from this syndrome, which tends to be a lifelong phenomenon.
 The symptoms of narcolepsy can be terrifying at first and frustrating even after someone becomes used to them, but they never produce any serious illness.
 People with narcolepsy are usually healthy in all other respects.
 They have exactly the same natural life expectancy as those without it.
 No physical abnormality or tissue damage has ever been linked to this condition, either as a cause or as a consequence.

-Men and women are equally likely to suffer from narcolepsy.
+Men and women are equally likely to suffer from narcolepsy, and there is an increased risk for children of parents with the condition.
 It usually first appears in the teenage years, but it can come on at almost any age.
 Often the symptoms appear one by one, but in people aged over 20 it's more likely that several symptoms will appear at once.
 Symptoms may change over time in an individual, but there's no general tendency for them to get worse or better with age.

 It is thought that people with narcolepsy have low levels of a brain protein called hypocretin (also known as orexin).
 This protein controls wakefulness and without it, people have a hard time staying awake.
 It is uncertain why some people have low levels of hypocretin, but scientists think this could be a result of the following: genetic mutations of a sleep gene, a family history, infections, brain injuries, contact with toxic substances (e.g., pesticides), and autoimmune diseases (e.g., rheumatoid arthritis).

-In a person without narcolepsy, rapid eye movement (REM) sleep only occurs when that person has been asleep for some time.
-REM sleep is part of the normal sleeping cycle.
+One of the phases of sleep is called rapid eye movement (REM) sleep.
+In a normal sleep cycle, this usually occurs within 60 to 90 minutes of falling asleep.
 In a person with narcolepsy, REM sleep can occur anytime, even while a person is awake.

 The low brain level of hypocretin is likely what causes a person with narcolepsy to enter rapid eye movement (REM) sleep in the daytime.
 This can be very concerning because a person's muscles in REM sleep are also paralyzed.
 Therefore, a person with narcolepsy could be standing up awake one moment and falling to the floor asleep the next.